aloneStarDev/shProject/README.md

 at first i give data from file LINE by LINE then put it to database then remove this file and read next file...

+after inserting data to database we start using python

+to connect to database with python we can use Psycopg2 moudle

+sudo apt-get install libpq-dev python-dev pip install psycopg2